magentabusiness/magentabusiness.github.io/docs/trendz/post-installation-steps.md

 **Note:** These actions affect ThingsBoard.

-You need to complete the following actions to add all necessary add-ons to ThingsBoard:
+You need to complete the following actions to add all necessary add-ons to IoT Hub:

 - **Trendz Widget Bundle:**
     - Click the **Upload bundle** button.